Family Food on the Table

 • I served ours with balsamic vinegar.
 I like mine dipped in it, though the kiddos like theirs plain.

-• These fruit boats pack well.
-Hubby and I took some to one of our symphony festival picnics to have as a fancy but super duper easy appetizer.
+These fruit boats also pack well and work great to take to a picnic or friend's house for a seemingly fancy but super duper easy appetizer.

-So there you have it, a few easy and fun ideas for your 4th celebrations!
+So there you have it, a few easy and fun ideas for your July 4th celebrations to make the holiday a little extra festive!

 XO,